espocrm/documentation/docs/administration/web-to-lead.md

 ## Lead Capture

-Note: Available since 5.4.0 version.
+Note: Available as of v5.4.0.

-By utilizing Lead Capture feature administrator can create an entry point for capturing leads through API.
-Create an entry point at Administration > Lead Capture.
+By utilizing the Lead Capture feature administrator can create an entry point for capturing leads through API.
+Follow Administration > Lead Capture to create the entry point.

+Parameters:

-* Subscribe to Target List - a created lead will be added to a specified target list;
+* Subscribe to Target List – a created lead will be added to a specified target list;
-* Subscribe Contact if exists - If a contact with the same email exists, then the contact will be added to the target list;
+* Subscribe Contact if exists – if a contact with the same email exists, then the contact will be added to the target list;
-* Target Team - A team to assign a created lead to;
+* Target Team – a team created leads will be assigned to;
-* Campaign - Statistics will be available in a campaign log;
+* Campaign – statistics will be available in the log of a selected campaign record;
-* Payload Fields - Select what fields need to be passed.
+* Payload Fields – what fields need to be sent in payload (from the web form to the API entry point).

 ### Double Opt-in (confirmed opt-in)